JokusPokus/CS50_AI/README.md

 When search engines like Google display search results, they do so by placing more “important” and higher-quality pages higher in the search results than less important pages.
 To determine a site's importance, the PageRank algorithm was created by Google’s co-founders.
 In PageRank’s algorithm, a website is more important if it is linked to by other important websites, and links from less important websites have their links weighted less.

 Here, I implement an AI to calculate PageRank in two variations.

+Can be run by executing `python pagerank.py corpus`, where `corpus` is one of the provided sets of html files.